OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

         cipher.init(mode, keyspec);
 ```

-Keep in mind, a new key cannot be used immediately - it has to be authenticated through the <code>FingerprintManager</code> first.
-This involves wrapping the <code>Cipher</code> object into <code>FingerprintManager.CryptoObject</code> which is passed to <code>FingerprintManager.authenticate()</code> before it will be recognized.
+Keep in mind, a new key cannot be used immediately - it has to be authenticated through the `FingerprintManager` first.
+This involves wrapping the `Cipher` object into `FingerprintManager.CryptoObject` which is passed to `FingerprintManager.authenticate()` before it will be recognized.

 ```java
 	cryptoObject = new FingerprintManager.CryptoObject(cipher);
 	fingerprintManager.authenticate(cryptoObject, new CancellationSignal(), 0, this, null);
 ```

-When authentication succeeds, the callback method <code>onAuthenticationSucceeded(FingerprintManager.AuthenticationResult result)</code> is called at which point, the authenticated <code>CryptoObject</code> can be retrieved from the result.
+When authentication succeeds, the callback method `onAuthenticationSucceeded(FingerprintManager.AuthenticationResult result)` is called at which point, the authenticated `CryptoObject` can be retrieved from the result.

 ```java
 public void authenticationSucceeded(FingerprintManager.AuthenticationResult result) {